Welsh-language literature: Testing boundaries: Poetry 1910–1940

 He was not the only Welsh poet to move away from Romanticism, however.
-In the introduction to the first volume of poetry he published after the war, Ynys yr Hud a Cherddi Eraill, W. J. Gruffydd dismissed most of his earlier work as frivolous and/or juvenalia (despite including many such earlier poems in the volume), and from then on wrote in a sparser, more ambiguous style.
-Much of the later poetry of T. Gwynn Jones, particularly that published in his final collection Y Dwymyn (The Fever; written around 1935-36) is strikingly modern in the context of the poetry for which he had initially found fame.
+Whilst Parry-Williams had been a conscientious objector during the war, W. J. Gruffydd had spent it at sea on a minesweeper and the handful of poems he produced in response to the conflict track his progression to a sparser, more ambiguous style.
+His cynical 1914–1918: Yr Ieuainc wrth yr Hen ('The Young to the Old'), which parodies For the Fallen, depicts a youth condemning, from the grave, the older generation who had sent them to their deaths.
+In the introduction to the first volume of poetry he published after the war, Ynys yr Hud a Cherddi Eraill, Gruffydd dismissed most of his earlier work as frivolous and/or juvenilia (despite including many such earlier poems in the volume).
+T. Gwynn Jones had been deemed of too poor health to serve in the war but it coincided with a shift towards a darker style in his writing, as seen in Madog (1918), and the poetry he published in his final collection Y Dwymyn (The Fever; written around 1935–36) is strikingly modern, particularly when compared to the poetry for which he had become famous.